Do you want to be confident you can get your child recruited to be a college athlete? Yes! That’s why you’re here!

 What The Recruiting Code is NOT:

-- The Recruiting Code is NOT a scholarship promise.
+1. The Recruiting Code is NOT a scholarship promise.
 I hate false promises of full-ride scholarships for every athlete.
 Those are lies.
 Nothing in life comes easy.
 Getting a college scholarship is no different.
-I can teach you what to do but the results will depend on the hard work you – and your child – are willing to put into recruiting.
+I can teach you what to do but the results will depend on the hard work you – and your teen – are willing to put into recruiting.
 Plus a little bit of good luck.

-Feel confident about college recruiting
+You can feel confident about college recruiting

 The Recruiting Code gives you the resources you need to replace your confusion and uncertainty with knowledge and confidence.

-- Plus you can read fantastic interviews with college coaches at every level from a variety of sports.
+• Plus you can read fantastic interviews with college coaches at every level from a variety of sports.
 Actual coaches telling you exactly what they’re looking for?
 Score.

 1. First Contact With a College Coach